-Foodbanks work with frontline professionals to identify people in need and issue them with a foodbank voucher.
-These include local organisations such as children’s centres, housing associations, welfare agencies and community mental health teams who are best placed to assess need.
+Food banks work with frontline professionals to identify people in need and issue them with a food bank voucher.
+These include local agencies such as children’s centres, housing associations, advice charities and mental health teams, who are best placed to assess need.

-Once referred, clients can bring the voucher to their nearest foodbank centre where it can be exchanged for a parcel containing a minimum of three days’ nutritionally balanced food.
-Some foodbanks run a delivery service, which takes emergency food boxes to clients living in rural areas who cannot afford to get to a foodbank.
+Once a person is referred, they can bring the voucher to their nearest food bank centre, where it can be exchanged for a parcel containing a minimum of three days’ nutritionally balanced food.

-Trussell Trust foodbanks are designed to provide short-term, emergency support with food during a crisis.
-Their aim is to relieve the immediate pressure of the crisis by providing food, whilst also offering solutions to help identify and resolve the underlying causes of the crisis.
+Food banks are designed to provide short-term, emergency support with food during a crisis.
+Their aim is to relieve the immediate pressure of the crisis by providing food, while also providing additional support to help people resolve the crises that they face.

 → Look up your nearest foodbank

-2. Arrange a visit to the referral agency specified by the foodbank
+2. Arrange a conversation with the referral agency suggested by the food bank

-Please note that you must have a food voucher in order to receive help from the foodbank.
+Please note that you’ll need a food voucher in order to receive help from the food bank.